jpdewey/myLMSC261/Final Project/Dewey_FinalProjectDocumentation.md

 I then googled domain registrars, finding register.com, google, and namecheap.com (the one that Thomas uses).
 Based solely on price, Google costs $7/year, namecheap is $5.98, and register.com is $5 for the first year, but suspiciously doesn't give an easy way to find the cost.
   Since Thomas trusts namecheap, and I don't need a service to host the website if I use Digital Ocean, I decided to continue with namecheap and Digital Ocean.
 Additionally, this allows me to bounce issues and ideas back and forth with Thomas in perpetuity.
 - I successfully registered a domain with the name jpdeweymusic.com with namecheap.
 I then registered for Digital Ocean, and just need to deploy the website via digital ocean, and hosting should be all set.
   I did run into some confusion, since it says that in order to deploy your website, I need to choose whether to deploy as a wordpress server, magneto server, cPanel server, Ghost server, Ubuntu server, or the source code on another app platform.
 This will require further research to ensure I do not mess anything up in this process.
+- After sending the DNS to Digital ocean from namecheap, I decided to consult my trusty resource and roommate, Thomas, for more information regarding the next hosting steps.
+  This discussion resulted in him realizing that Digital Ocean is different than it was when he did it, prompting me to have to do individual research.
+He recommended launching as an "Ubuntu server," since that utilizes the same operating system as the os his website runs on, Divian.